 Published On 13 Jul, 2021

 Dental hygiene or oral health is all about keeping your teeth, gums, and mouth clean.
 It is essential that you understand the importance of dental hygiene in order to keep your mouth and gums healthy.
-Yet, many of us tend to give our teeth less importance as compared to other parts of our body.
+Yet, many of us tend to give our teeth less importance as compared to other parts of our bodies.
 However, you should know that poor dental health can lead to various health issues that can take a toll on your well-being and happiness.

 To give you a better idea, let’s shed light on the consequences of poor oral health before taking a look at some crucial dental health tips that will help you in the long run.